-- 5. Governments will complete an overall needs assessment prior to submitting the names of program participants.
+- 1. Disseminate information on the program and application process throughout the government and independent agencies. - 2.
+Encourage potential candidates to apply. - 3.
+Support the participants throughout the year by encouraging projects, development assignments, and other professional experiences. - 4.
+Ensure the participants have support from their immediate supervisors to participate in both the on-island and off-island activities. - 5.
+Complete an overall needs assessment prior to submitting the names of program participants.
 The needs assessment will report information such as anticipated turnover rates in key positions and the developmental needs (e.g. technical, managerial, leadership) of key staff positions.
 A template will be provided by the Graduate School, to each government to guide the needs assessment. - 6.
-Each participating insular government will establish in writing the process for announcing the ELDP program to their agencies, and receiving, evaluating and selecting applicants.
+Establish in writing the process for announcing the ELDP program to their agencies, and receiving, evaluating and selecting applicants.
 The governments must also establish and report selection criteria. - 7.
-Once employees are accepted into the program, the insular government will commit necessary travel funds and other resources as required during the twelve month period.
+Commit necessary travel funds and other resources as required during the twelve-month period.
 Because of the unique geographic locations, different staff development needs, and the legal relationships with the U.S. government, the insular government's financial commitment will be negotiated with the Graduate School on an individual basis. - 8.
-Insular governments will establish clear expectations for participants' continued employment after completion of the program and communicate those expectations in writing to the program participant. - 9.
-Insular governments will appoint a program coordinator and provide the coordinators with an explanation about why the government selected individuals for the program, including formal education, prior work experience, performance assessment, how selected individuals fit into the government's succession plan, and a recommendation from the highest ranking official from the participants' departments. - 10.
-Insular governments will provide a point of contact for the program. - 11.
-After the first ELDP meeting the governments will receive, evaluate, and, to the greatest extent possible, meet the participants' request for a high-level mentor and developmental assignments.
+Establish clear expectations for participants' continued employment after completion of the program and communicate those expectations in writing to the program participant. - 9.
+Appoint a program coordinator and provide the coordinators with an explanation about why the government selected individuals for the program, including formal education, prior work experience, performance assessment, how selected individuals fit into the government's succession plan, and a recommendation from the highest ranking official from the participants' departments. - 10.
+Provide a point of contact for the program. - 11.
+Receive, evaluate, and, to the greatest extent possible, meet the participants' request for a highlevel mentor and developmental assignments.